10 Clear Signs You’re Having a Panic Attack

 You feel like you’re losing your mind

 Because of the intensity and sudden onset of the feelings, in addition to the physical panic attack symptoms that may arise at the same time, it’s not unusual to develop a “fear of going crazy” during a panic attack, Todd Farchione, PhD, of the Boston University Center for Anxiety & Related Disorders, told U.S. News & World Report.
 One patient elaborated for U.S. News & World Report, saying that the mind/body disconnect about what’s happening can be confusing.
 “I didn’t know what was going on,” the patient said.
 “Your body doesn’t know what to do… Half your brain is telling you to run, and the other half is telling you to stay.
 You’re in kind of a deadlock.”
+Here’s what to do if you get a panic attack at night.

 Your heart races